PietJankbal/powershell-wrapper-for-wine/README.md

 # powershell-wrapper for wine

-Wrapper for powershell.exe from wine, that gets Waves Central in wine a bit going.
+Wrapper for powershell.exe from wine ( this gets for example Waves Central in wine a bit going ).

-Uses pwsh.exe from Powershell Core to get at least some functionality for powershell.exe from wine.
+Uses pwsh.exe from Powershell Core to get functionality for powershell.exe from wine.

+Various commands fed to powershell.exe have a slightly different syntax then what pwsh.exe understands, so these commands are rewritten so pwsh.exe "understands" them.
+For example 'powershell.exe -Nologo 1+2' is internally reworked to 'pwsh.exe -Nologo -c 1+2'

+If the command is still incompatible with pwsh.exe there's an option to replace (parts of) the command to fix things (in profile.ps1).
+See profile.ps1 for an example: the ambigous command 'measure -s' (for which pwsh will throw an error) is replaced with 'measure -sum'

-Note: This is minimal powershell for Waves Central; If you are looking for more feature-rich powershell in wine see https://github.com/PietJankbal/Chocolatey-for-wine
+Note: If you are also looking for powershell 5.1 in wine see https://github.com/PietJankbal/Chocolatey-for-wine (but that takes much more time/space to install)

 # Install